Your Cart is empty

 On the Thursday night, the Stones soundchecked, but were interrupted by... an irate Girl Guide leader, who insisted that she had booked part of the park and "her girls" were unable to have a camp fire sing-song due to the racket of their esteemed satanic majesties.
 The promoter suggested she go and take it up with Mick Jagger.
 So she marched down to the stage, grabbed Mick by the arm and bellowed: "Young man, this noise must stop.
 My girls can't hear themselves sing."

-Sir Mick suggested that she "f*ck off", as you would, but they make Girl Guide leaders out of tough stuff, it seems, as the world's biggest rock and roll band stopped nevertheless.
+Sir Mick suggested that she "f*ck off", which seems a tad rude, but they make Girl Guide leaders out of tough stuff, it seems, as the world's biggest rock and roll band stopped nevertheless.

 1976 was that incredible hot summer, and promoter Freddie Bannister and owner/lady of the manor Chryssie Cobbold - who has written an excellent book on the Knebworth Festivals - expected many more than the 100,000 ticketed punters to turn up to see the Stones and five other bands: 10cc, Lynyrd Skynyrd, Todd Rundgren's Utopia, Hot Tuna, and the Don Harrison Band.
 Queen were originally booked to headline but got shunted when Mick and Keef fancied Knebworth - Freddie and company would show they could rock it outdoors with their superb Hyde Park gig a month later.